Farama-Foundation/Gymnasium-Robotics/docs/envs/MaMuJoCo/ma_coupled_half_cheetah.md

 ## Action Space
-The action spaces is depended on the partitioning.
+The shape of the action space depends on the partitioning.
+The partitioning has the following form:

 ### if partitioning is None:
 ```{figure} figures/coupled_half_cheetah.png